-BUILDINGS/STRUCTURES

-Describing built physical elements in and around perimeter of the Area, and their relationship to the landscape.
+BUILDINGS/STRUCTURES Describing built physical elements in and around perimeter of the Area, and their relationship to the landscape.
 The buildings with associations to the Green include Gerlinger Hall (1921), John Straub Hall (1928), Esslinger Hall (1936), and the Erb Memorial Union (1950).
 Although primary entrances face the Green, streets separate the buildings from the Green.

-SMALL-SCALE ELEMENTS

-Describing elements such as monuments, markers, seating, fences etc.

-An important small scale historic feature within the Green is the class of 1910 bench, located at the northeast corner.
+SMALL-SCALE ELEMENTS Describing elements such as monuments, markers, seating, fences etc. An important small scale historic feature within the Green is the class of 1910 bench, located at the northeast corner.
 This bench was originally located in the Old Campus Quad, and moved to the Green upon its completion.
 There is also an informational plaque near the large Redwoods in the center of the green on which it is written that Leila Straub Stafford and Orin Stafford planted the trees.

-EDGE CONDITIONS AND ADJACENCIES

-Describing the perimeter of the site and important adjacent connections to spaces beyond.
+EDGE CONDITIONS AND ADJACENCIES Describing the perimeter of the site and important adjacent connections to spaces beyond.
 Along the perimeter of the Green are sidewalks, parking strips with mature street trees, and onstreet parking for automobiles.
 To the north of the Green is a double-loaded pay parking lot, with a small hedge of laurel recently planted to act as a screen.

-CIRCULATION

-Describing movement paths and associated materials for: pedestrian; automobile; bicycle; other (e.g. system, alignment, materials, character).
+CIRCULATION Describing movement paths and associated materials for: pedestrian; automobile; bicycle; other (e.g. system, alignment, materials, character).
 Circulation is primarily used by pedestrians, with the original diagonal paths that cross the Green providing a shorter route through the space (see diagram, pg.6).
 There are connections to a number of other routes, including the University Street Axis, the 15th Avenue Axis, Onyx Axis and Knight Library Axis.

-VIEWS/VISTAS

-Describing focal points and views to and from the Area.
+VIEWS/VISTAS Describing focal points and views to and from the Area.
 The geometry and orientation of the circulation paths do not correspond to any discernable views.
 Due to the relatively consistent row of street trees along the perimeter, most of the views are directed towards the specimen trees and sculpture within the interior of the Green (see diagram, pg.6).
 There is a fairly significant view to the east end of Gerlinger Hall.

-DETERMINATION OF SIGNIFICANCE

-CURRENT HISTORIC DESIGNATION

-City Landmark

-] National Register - full listing name:

-National Register - partial listing name:

-National Historic Landmark

-X No historic designation

-NATIONAL REGISTER CRITERIA

-Criterion A: Significant Events

-Describe events with the landscape area that have influenced the broad patterns of campus history.
+DETERMINATION OF SIGNIFICANCE CURRENT HISTORIC DESIGNATION LEVEL OF SIGNIFICANCE Rank the landscape area in term of its level of contribution City Landmark to the historic significance of the university campus as a National Register - full listing whole.
+National Register - partial listing High Significance Considerable contribution to the history of the campus name: and its growth.
+National Historic Landmark Medium Significance X No historic designation Noteworthy contribution the history of the campus and its growth.
+Low Significance NATIONAL REGISTER CRITERIA Discernable contribution to the history of the campus and its growth.
+Criterion A: Significant Events Very Low/No Significance Describe events with the landscape area that have influenced the broad patterns of campus history.
+No discernable importance to the history of the campus and its growth.
+Not Applicable.
+Criterion B: Significant People Criterion C: Distinctive Characteristics including designers.